 Founded in 2008, Wealthfront is a California-based investment management firm that provides robo-advisory services.
 These services (different from traditional in-person investment advice) work by using algorithms and artificial intelligence to determine the optimal portfolio allocation for each investor based on their financial goals.

-In 2013, Wealthfront had only $97 million in assets under management, which means that in just 7 years, the firm has managed to attract more than $19B in capital from investors, which indicates that the industry of passive, long-term investing is evolving and growing at a fast pace.
+In 2013, Wealthfront had only $97 million in assets under management, which means that in just 7 years, the firm has managed to attract more than $31 billion in capital from investors, which indicates that the industry of passive, long-term investing is evolving and growing at a fast pace.

 Wealthfront’s value proposition consists of facilitating the task of managing their clients’ money by introducing a set of low-cost cash management and investment products that reduce the stress of overseeing the financial products they choose, while also optimizing their tax bill.